boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-talk.md

 Oauth_token: OAuth token
 ```
 ## Metadata Properties
 In this section, two modes of data refresh are defined: INCREMENTAL and ``FULL_TABLE``.
+It only supports Date/DateTime datatype columns.

 <table>
     <tr>